 Montana State University - Billings is among your top options if you're planning on studying Communication & Media Studies.
 Graduates of the communications program state that they receive average early career income of communications and mid-career income of $64,462.
 Located in Billings, Montana, this school is a strong choice for students who enjoy the exhilaration of a large city.

-Don't worry if you're not from Montana, you aren't going to feel like out of place at Montana State University - Billings.
-About 7.2% of undergrads come from another state.
+For graduates who would like to keep going following their undergraduate degree, Montana State University - Billings has graduate programs available.
 The average scholarship amount granted to first years is $2,920 with 53.0% of first years receiving some type of scholarship.
-Go on a virtual tour to explore Montana State University - Billings' campus.
+The scorecard will give you a great summary of Montana State University - Billings.

 University of Northern Colorado is among your top options if you're planning on studying Communication & Media Studies.
 Soon after getting their bachelor's degree, Communications students typically make around $34,925 in their early careers.
 The location in a significant city is tremendous for scholars trying to find adequate prospects for social networking, experience, and life.